HotdoGuy90/AdditionalSaturation/README.md

 You can download it on [Github](https://github.com/HotdoGuy90/AdditionalSaturation) or [Modrinth](https://modrinth.com/mod/additional-saturation)

+## Suggestions and Bugs

+If you find a bug or have a suggestion for something I should add to this mod, use the [Github Issues Tab](https://github.com/HotdoGuy90/AdditionalSaturation/issues)

 ## For Developers

 If you have a mod or you installed a mod and want to make it compatible with this mod, all you need to do is add the following file and directory to your mod/datapack: